phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 859640
+#Total Number of Tweets: 1845658
-#Number of Clinton Tweets: 567147
+#Number of Trump Tweets: 860151
-#Number of Sanders Tweets: 235087
+#Number of Clinton Tweets: 567433
-#Number of Rubio Tweets: 229033
+#Number of Sanders Tweets: 235258
-#Number of Bush Tweets: 100019
+#Number of Rubio Tweets: 229133
-#Total Number of Tweets:
+#Number of Carson Tweets: 144861
-#Number of Carson Tweets:
+#Number of Bush Tweets: 100111
 ---